UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-17-An-Offering.md

 "Good," the older officer goaded.

-Looking back on today, I never recalled their names, but let's say the younger officer was called Johnny and the veteran one, Billy.
-The two intimated an unlikely Training Day-eque combination, but neither seemed interested in my comfort nor my well-being for that matter.
+Years later, I would look back on today and still not be able to recall their names.
+Let's say the younger officer was called Johnny and the veteran one, Everett.
+The two intimated an unlikely Training Day-eque combination, but neither seemed interested in my comfort nor my well-being at the moment.

 The car started towards .
 We entered the freeway, and immediately encountered traffic.
 For twenty minutes, enough time for my thoughts to start lucidly forming, albeit slowly.

 "Can I have my cellphone?"
 I asked.

-"Nope," Billy responded matter-of-factly.
+"Nope," Everett responded matter-of-factly.

 I slowly started to accept my fate, and I sank lower into my seat.